yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 > - We learned about filtrations
 > - We learned about persistence diagrams and barcodes, and implemented them in R
 > - We learned about the height filtration

+---
+### Credits

+- This material was based on [other tutorials](https://comptag.github.io/rpackage_tutorials/) developed by Robin Belton, Ben Holmgren (name familiar?), and Jordan Schupbach.
+We thank them for giving us a head start on this material!